caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 Possible to use additional elements like pictures & articles and music with the themes such as Global Citizen and Boundless Love.
 Form and style of architecture
-Fully consider the regional characteristics; the form and style should reflect cultural identities Building height: No more than two stories high
+Fully consider the regional characteristics; the form and style should reflect cultural identities

 **Additional merits**
 Construction and operation costing: